mudrd8mz/moodle-lang/sr_lt_utf8/README.txt

  - Bojan Milosavljević, Higher Education School of Professional Studies in Business & Industrial Management, Kruševac

    for help in fine-tuning and maintaining this language pack, as well as resolving grammar sensitivity issues.

- - Marija Ćućuz, Department of Psychology, Faculty of Philosophy, Belgrade

-   for translation of Questionnaire module.